alexdebrie/tutum-stream/TUTORIAL-1.md

 This tutorial has covered the basics of WebSockets and using a WebSocket client.
 It then reviewed the structure of Tutum Event messages to get a feel for what WebSocket messages you will receive from the Tutum Stream API.
-Check out Part Two[BL: INSERT LINK] of this tutorial to get an idea of how to deploy your WebSocket client as a Tutum service that sends notifications to Slack, Pagerduty, and more.
+Check out Part Two of this tutorial to get an idea of how to deploy your WebSocket client as a Tutum service that sends notifications to Slack, Pagerduty, and more.